Under healthy conditions, the body maintains a relatively stable temperature of around 98.6˚F or 37˚C.

-Under normal, healthy conditions, the body maintains a relatively stable temperature of around 98.6 degrees Fahrenheit (ºF) or 37 degrees Celsius (ºC).
-If the environment gets too cold or the body's heat production decreases, the core temperature can drop, and hypothermia can develop.
+If the environment gets too cold or the body is unable to produce sufficient heat, the core temperature can drop, and hypothermia can develop.

-Between 2003 and 2013, over 13,400 people died from hypothermia in the United States, according to the Centers for Disease Control and Prevention (CDC).
+Between 2003 and 2013, more than 13,400 people died from hypothermia in the United States, according to the Centers for Disease Control and Prevention (CDC).

 What is hypothermia?